Guuzii/Projet-7-GrandPyBot/README.md

 # Projet-7-GrandPyBot

-Web app made with Flask that uses Google Maps and Media Wiki API to answer questions from the user about a location and telling a story about it.
+Web app made with Flask that uses Google Maps and Media Wiki API to answer questions from the user about a location and giving information about that place with the data from wikipedia.
 This programm has been developped for a python course.

 ## Requirements